 A Torrens title is a single certificate of title for an allotment of land.
 It is the most common type of title in South Australia.
-All transactions such as transfers of ownership are registered on the certificate of title.

 The Torrens title certificate shows:

 - details of who currently owns the property

 - any easements – for example for water pipes